 Stemming the tide on marine plastic pollution, from City to Sea.

-We’re a collective of local organisations, practitioners, scientists, marine biologists & campaigners addressing the plastic problem at a city level.
+We’re a collective of local environmental campaigners, consultants & marine biologists addressing plastic pollution at a city level.

 Our objectives are to reduce the amount of plastic litter flowing from Bristol into the Severn Estuary, by phasing out single-use plastics and creating a replicable model that can be shared with other coastal and river based cities.